-As Canada’s ninth-largest urban centre, Hamilton has its share of big city traffic problems and the corresponding increases in average car insurance prices.
+As Canada’s ninth-largest urban center, Hamilton has its share of big city traffic problems and the corresponding increases in average car insurance prices.
 While higher than provincial averages, Hamilton doesn’t hit the heights that some regions in the nearby Greater Toronto Area face.
 While pinpointing auto insurance prices that relate to all drivers isn’t possible, average motorists with clean records can expect to pay around $1,700 annually to insure their vehicles.
 This is higher than Ontario’s average of about $1,600 for the same driver.

-How Much is Car Insurance in Hamilton
+How Much Does Car Insurance Cost in Hamilton

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in Hamilton for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 Population and traffic density are two geographical factors that drive up overall rates in Hamilton.
 Individual motorists can do little about these factors.
 The best defense against high premiums rests on a driver’s history of both traffic offenses and insurance claims.
 No tickets and no claims ensure the best rates.